Smile Makeovers in Las Vegas: Reinvent Your Smile

 The search of equilibrium and harmony: Cosmetic bonding can be used to cover up uneven, chipped, or broken teeth; a gummy smile can be reshaped to help the smile look better overall; and veneers can be used to fill in spaces between teeth.

-Increased Proportion in the Cheeks, Lips, and Smile: Two of the operations that fall under the umbrella of smile makeovers are orthodontics and/or oral and maxillofacial surgery.
-These operations can improve the appearance of a face that has aged or is out of proportion.
+Increased Proportion in the Cheeks, Lips, and Smile: Two of the procedures that fall under the umbrella of smile makeovers are orthodontics and/or oral and maxillofacial surgery.
+These procedures can improve the appearance of a face that has aged or is out of proportion.

 A cosmetic dentist will work closely with you to develop a treatment plan that is specifically designed to achieve the goals you have for your makeover.
 This therapy strategy could involve a number of aesthetically pleasing and functionally beneficial procedures.
 Teeth whitening, composite bonding, veneers, dental crowns, orthodontics (braces), oral maxillofacial surgery, and gummy smile reduction are some of these procedures.